If you are new to the miles and points worth, we recommend reading the Pointshogger 101 page before reading this page.

 Co-branded Credit Cards

-These credit cards allow you to earn points with a specific airline, hotel or other type of loyalty programs (e.g. Scotiabank SCENE Visa card allows you to earn Scene points) directly.
+These credit cards allow you to earn points with a specific airline, hotel or other type of loyalty programs (e.g. American Express Marriott Bonvoy card allows you to earn hotel points) directly.
 These types of miles and points allow you to earn fluctuating value of rewards; in some cases, significant value for First and Business class flights.
 The downside is that now you have to deal with the frequent flyer or hotel programs and their limitations (i.e. blackout dates, taxes and fuel charges, resort fees, lack of availability, etc.).

 These types of credit cards are usually associated with perks such as: free checked bags, free hotel night, priority check-in, lounge access, and companion passes.
 These types of cards are good to sign up for if you frequently use a specific program.
 This way, you can take advantage of more of the perks associated with the card to maximise the benefits.